 You will receive a letter from My Aged Care to advise you when you have been allocated an available package and will start receiving funding for services.

 Once you have a referral code you are free to start looking for a suitable service provider in home care or a residential aged care facility.

 How to contact My Aged Care

-There are two ways you can contact My Aged Care, depending on your preference, by phone or online.
+There are two ways you can contact My Aged Care depending on your preference – phone or online.

 If you are contacting My Aged Care from overseas, dial +61 2 6289 1555 during the office hours.

-If you are from a Culturally and Linguistically Diverse background (CALD) or are an Aboriginal or Torres Strait Islander (ATSI) person and require a translation or interpreting service, you can call the Translating and Interpreting Service (TIS National) on 131 450 and ask for 1800 200 422.
+If you are from a Culturally and Linguistically Diverse background (CALD) or are an Aboriginal or Torres Strait Islander (ATSI) person, and require a translation or interpreting service you can call the Translating and Interpreting Service (TIS National) on 131 450 and ask to be patched through to 1800 200 422.

 Alternatively, the My Aged Care website also provides information about aged care and the available providers and services.
-Visit myagedcare.gov.au to find out more.
+Visit the My Aged Care website to find out more.